nvtidm/dvtalk.github.io/_posts/x_myrandoms/uvm_randoms/2021-09-12-how-uvm-factory-actually-works.md

 ### Object/Component wrapper class
 The uvm_object_registry actually has another function called create_object().
-This function will be called in uvm_factory to create an object of the original class for the lookup purpose in the factory
+This function will be called in uvm_factory to create an object of the original class.

 Also the uvm_object_registry is extended from the uvm_object_wrapper class, which is simply an abstract class.
 {% highlight verilog %}